Configure the priority of scheduled reports

 In a search head cluster, relative concurrency limits that you set in the UI automatically replicate to all cluster members.

-The report scheduler gives all scheduled reports the real-time scheduling mode by default, unless they are enabled for summary indexing, in which case it changes their scheduling mode to continuous.
+When a scheduled report is enabled for summary indexing, the report scheduler changes its scheduling mode from real-time to continuous.
 It does this because summary indexes are not trustworthy when the scheduled reports that populate them are skipped.
 See "Use summary indexing for increased reporting efficiency" in the Knowledge Manager Manual.

 Splunk Enterprise outages and continuously scheduled reports